MITXy/CoronaProject/README.md

 ## Contributing

-If you would like to contribute to the Corona Project, please contact the project team for more information.
-We welcome contributions from the community and appreciate your feedback.
+I welcome contributions and appreciate your feedback on the implementations.

 ## License